DavidWalshCode/Eldritch-Echoes/README.md

  **Goals:**

     - Create a narrative linked to the game’s environment.
 The player's death has a lasting impact, meaningfully altering the world and its inhabitants.

-    - Emphasis on the technical implementation within the Godot game engine, developing a system that enables the game environment and its narrative components to adapt dynamically in response to player death.
+    - Emphasis on the technical implementation within the Godot game engine, developing a system that enables the game environment and its narrative components to adapt dynamically in response to player death/

     - Game maintains the feel of a classic retro FPS, preserving the aesthetic and gameplay characteristics of the genre, fast, fluid, and visually reminiscent of the genre’s classics all while integrating modern narrative techniques.

     - Weave in the essence of Lovecraftian horror, utilising its themes to cultivate an atmosphere filled with cosmic dread and mystery, enriching the storytelling and enhancing the overall experience for the player.

 ***Research Question:*** “To what extent is it possible to implement environmental storytelling in a retro first-person shooter game in Godot?”.